Samsung/tizen-docs/docs/application/native/guides/device/battery-monitor.md

     ```

 <a name="appusage_get"></a>
-## Getting Battery Usage Information of Application
+## Get Battery Usage Information of Application

 To get the battery usage information related to the application ID: